ShaneCarr/ml_practice/README.md

 This project sets up a Dockerized environment for machine learning development with Jupyter Notebook and a Java service.
 It uses NVIDIA CUDA for GPU acceleration and provides a clean, portable setup for your development needs.

+In reality i got tired for setting up python, and jupyter on several differnet os's windows, mac linux and all the computers.
+I can clone this and go.

+The other project is java, and ubuntu mode includes cuda.  in most cases for me since i have nvidia cards i want cuda for models/infrence.
+Just follow mac-style if you want jupyter only.

+This  started because I  use linux a lot; I don't like polluting my machine with dependnecies like cuda and various python libraries and whatever else gets pulled in so I use docker.

 ## Prerequisites

 - Docker